straw-hat-team/commanded/CONTRIBUTING.md

 Pull requests to contribute new or improved features, and extend documentation are most welcome.

-Please follow the existing coding conventions, or refer to the [Elixir style guide](https://github.com/niftyn8/elixir_style_guide).

 You should include unit tests to cover any changes.
 Run `mix test` to execute the test suite.

+The documentation is following https://diataxis.fr/ documentation framework as much as possible.
+Please familiarize yourself with Diataxis and organize the content according to the guides.